hafifbilgiler/PYTHON/README.md

 # PYTHON

-THIS REPOSITORY CONTAINS THE PYTHON CODES
+====================TIC-TOC-TOE===============================
 Hi valuable user, you can play TIC-TOC-TOE game with tihs code.

-====================TIC-TOC-TOE===============================

 FOR LINUX AND WINDOWS:
 .python tic_toc_toe.py